What is SIP Calling?

-- Session setup and management (transferring/terminating calls, adding 3-way conferences, etc.)
+- Session setup and management (transferring and terminating calls, adding 3-way conferences, etc.)

-Combining all these features helps cut down on your need for extra devices and makes it easier for employees and customers to stay in touch.
+Combining all these features helps cut down on your need for different devices and makes it easier for employees and customers to stay in touch.

-Switching to SIP calling can result in massive savings for your businesses — up to 40 percent on local calls and up to 90 percent on international calls!
+One of the biggest reasons people ask IT or telcom providers to define SIP is that switching to SIP calling can result in massive savings for businesses — up to 40 percent on local calls and up to 90 percent on international calls.

-There are a few different ways that these savings are accomplished:
+There are a few different ways you can accomplish these budget reductions:

 - Turning all calls into local calls (thus, providing huge savings on international calls)

-You’ll also get an almost instant return on investment with a SIP phone system.
-This is because of the low setup costs and your ability to eliminate a lot of the costs associated with a traditional phone system.
+You will also get an almost instant return on investment with the best SIP phone system because of the low setup costs.
+You can additionally eliminate many of the expenses associated with a traditional phone setting.

-It can get expensive trying to support a growing business.
-Adding more telephone lines, waiting for those lines to be installed, and making room for extra equipment really eats into your bottom line.
+With legacy infrastructures, adding more telephone lines, waiting for the installation of those lines and making room for extra equipment can really eat into your bottom line.

-It’s especially frustrating to buy additional phone lines because they’re usually sold in groups of 23.
+It’s incredibly frustrating to buy additional phone lines because you can usually purchase them in groups of 23.
 This means you often have to get more than (and spend more than) what you actually need.

-It’s also easy to access new carrier services like call recording and voice analytics and upgrade your system as they’re introduced.
+It’s also easy to access new carrier services like call recording and voice analytics and upgrade your system as needed.

 There’s also less maintenance with a SIP phone system.
-There are several tools available that can easily monitor and resolve issues within minutes.
+There are several tools available to efficiently monitor and resolve issues within minutes.

-SIP trunking providers can also easily reroute services, either to a redundant data line or to mobile phones, so that your business doesn’t suffer.
+SIP trunking providers can also quickly reroute services, either to a redundant data line or mobile phones, so your business doesn’t suffer downtime consequences.

-Some business owners worry that switching to SIP calling will decrease the sound quality of their calls.
-This definitely isn’t the case, though.
+Some business owners worry about learning what is SIP calling and how switching to this technology could decrease the sound quality of their calls.
+This definitely is not the case, though.

-Many systems utilize wideband audio, or HD voice, to extend frequency range and double the sample rate of telephone audio.
-This means that it’s easier to distinguish between syllables and understand the person on the other line.
+The best systems utilize wideband audio or HD voice to extend the frequency range and double the sample rate of telephone audio.
+This means it’s easier to distinguish between syllables and clearly understand the person on the other line.

-It’s easy to take your business on the road with you, and you’ll never have to worry about losing a sale because you weren’t reachable!
+It’s easy to take your business on the road with you, and you will never have to worry about losing a sale because you were unreachable.

 Who Should Use SIP Calling?

 Small businesses and startups love SIP trunking because of the savings and flexibility the systems present.
-But, they’re not the only ones who can benefit from a SIP phone system.
+But, they are not the only ones who can benefit from a SIP phone system.